dotnet/android/Documentation/building/configuration.md

       * `4`: Mono 4.6 support.
       * `5`: Mono 4.8 and above support.
 This is the default.

-  * `$(XAIncludeProprietaryBits)`: Defaults to `False`.
-When enabled, this flag signals `proprietary.csproj` to copy proprietary assemblies from your system's Xamarin.Android install to the local build output.
-This enables proprietary features such as debugging and fast deployment.
-Since a "normal" OSS build would not include proprietary files, this flag also emits a warning when enabled.

   * `$(AndroidEnableAssemblyCompression)`: Defaults to `True`.
 When enabled, all the assemblies placed in the APK will be compressed in `Release` builds. `Debug` builds are not affected.